 Unless I'm mistaken, this decision was made in early summer, in the absence of faculty governance bodies.
 Was the Faculty Senate consulted?
 According to its Constitution, the Senate "serves in an advisory capacity in ... university organizational structure ... and in other matters affecting the educational quality and mission of the university."
 This means that while the administration does not have to do as the Senate advises, it does have to provide the opportunity for the Senate to offer that advice, in a meaningful way (i.e. not after the decision has been made), after due deliberation by the faculty that the Senate represents.
 And because the Senate's bylaws and constitution are considered extensions of the CBA, if there was no consultation the Union could be asked to file a grievance.

 Grave concern over the precedent set by what appears to be a “massive violation of shared governance and over the impact this violation and change could have on the quality of graduate programs.”
-Two main courses of action were proposed to the faculty and to GSC: charging the Senate to discover more details of the new admin structure and evidence-based justification for the change as well as, depending on the findings of the Senate, Rfiling a grievance through the Union about the violation of shared governance.
+Two main courses of action were proposed to the faculty and to GSC: charging the Senate to discover more details of the new admin structure and evidence-based justification for the change as well as, depending on the findings of the Senate, filing a grievance through the Union about the violation of shared governance.

 It is a violation of shared governance